strapdata/elassandra-operator/docs/source/index.rst

 ..
-Strapkop documentation master file, created by sphinx-quickstart on Sat May 28 19:29:13 2016.
+Elassandra operator documentation master file, created by sphinx-quickstart on Sat May 28 19:29:13 2016.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.